-For the Ardeche catchment, the good correlations between the LDAS-Monde $HU{deep}$ and the deep layer moisture simulated with the SSF-DWF model highlights the consistency of this model for this catchment, and it corroborates the results of Douinot et al. (2018) which tend to show that this model is particularly suitable for discharge simulation in shale watershed.
-Conversely, for the Orbieu catchment, the weak correlations between the LDAS-Monde $HU{deep}$ and the SSF-DWF model output corroborates the fact that this model seems less well suited for sedimentary catchments.
-These results illustrate the difficulty to represent the hydrological dynamic dynamics of the deep soil layers, with limitation due to the lack of knowledge concerning the physical description of the subsurface water storage (Martin et al., 2004; Maréchal et al., 2013; Vannier et al., 2016).
+DWF model and in the LDAS-Monde HU{deep} .
+For the Ardeche catchment, the good correlations between the LDAS-Monde HU{deep} and the deep layer moisture simulated with the SSF-DWF model highlights the consistency of this model for this catchment, and it corroborates the results of Douinot et al. (2018) which tend to show that this model is particularly suitable for discharge simulation in shale watershed.
+Conversely, for the Orbieu catchment, the weak correlations between the LDAS-Monde HU{deep} and the SSF-DWF model output corroborates the fact that this model seems less well suited for sedimentary catchments.
+These results illustrate the difficulty to represent the hydrological dynamics of the deep soil layers, with limitation due to the lack of knowledge concerning the physical description of the subsurface water storage (Martin et al., 2004; Maréchal et al., 2013; Vannier et al., 2016).

-The calibration of the deep layer in the SSF-DWF model for the Orbieu catchment leads to an emptying of deep SSD faster than for the LDAS-Monde $HU{deep}$ variable.
+The calibration of the deep layer in the SSF-DWF model for the Orbieu catchment leads to an emptying of deep SSD faster than for the LDAS-Monde HU{deep} variable.
 The simulation of the deep layer water content strongly depends on the calibration of the deep layer thickness, the deep layer porosity and the vertical and lateral hydraulic conductivities in the deep layer.
 In this work, the vertical and lateral hydraulic conductivities of the deep layer are considered to be equal.
 Additional research regarding the deep layer calibration should be led.
-In particular, the Height Above Nearest Drainage (HAND) method would offer the some studies in the deep layer and the termine physical characteristics in the deep layer parametrization (Makra et al. 2011)
+In particular, the Height Above Nearest Drainage (HAND) method would offer the opportunity to take into account the terrain physical characteristics in the deep layer parametrization (Nobre et al., 2011).